sfiligoi/tutorial-k8s-sc22/hands-on/2a_IO_hands_on.md

 Container images come with a pre-defined setup, and while they may have everything for your main application, there may be some tools that are missing for your job initialization.
-To avoid creating a dedicated image we can instead use a separate image for the initialization phase, and pass tthe results using the emphemeral partition.
+To avoid creating a dedicated image we can instead use a separate image for the initialization phase, and pass the results using the emphemeral partition.

 As an example, let's build an application from source, and import it into the main container that does not contain any compilers: